AnthonyP57/HuggingFace_RL_course/README.md

   - can have high variance

 #### The big picture
-The probability of taking an action os called action preference.
+The probability of taking an action is called action preference.
 Our goal is to control that probability distribution.

-We optimizer the weights by letting the agent interact during an episode and if we win the episode we consider that each action taken was good and must be sampled more often, we want to increase $P(a|s)$ for each state pair (or decrease if we lost).
+We optimize the weights by letting the agent interact during an episode and if we win the episode we consider that each action taken was good and must be sampled more often, we want to increase $P(a|s)$ for each state pair (or decrease if we lost).

 ![](./img/pg_bigpicture.jpg)